-DPS has recently completed a solar pilot project to assess how alternative technologies can be integrated into our building systems.
+In 2012, DPS completed a solar pilot project to assess how alternative technologies can be integrated into our building systems.

 The project consists of a total of 43.3 kW of photovoltaic modules.
 There are 42 panels on the roof of the Gardeners’ Compound and 192 panels on the roof of the Senate wing.
-The total annual production from the pilot modules is estimated at 65,000 kWh.
+The total annual production from the pilot modules is estimated at 65,000 kWh (equivalent to 20 average home installations).
 A small solar hot water unit has also been installed on the roof of the Gardeners' Compound outbuilding.

 Objectives and Outcomes